Marketcircle/jiraSOAP/README.markdown

 To get a reference for the API, you can look at the JavaDoc stuff provided by Atalssian [here](http://docs.atlassian.com/software/jira/docs/api/rpc-jira-plugin/latest/com/atlassian/jira/rpc/soap/JiraSoapService.html).

 1. All method names have been made to feel more natural in a Ruby setting.
-Consult the documentation or use `irb` for specifics.
+Consult the `jiraSOAP` documentation for specifics.

-2. #update_issue wants an id for each field that you pass it, but it really wants the name of the field that you want to update. description = JIRA::FieldValue.new description.id = 'description' description.values = ['My new description']

-      custom_field = JIRA::FieldValue.new
-      custom_field.id = 'customfield_10060'
-      custom_field.values = ['123456']

-      jira.updateIssue 'PROJECT-1', fv, custom_field

-3. If an API call fails with a method missing error it is because the method has not been implement, yet.
+2. If an API call fails with a method missing error it is because the method has not been implement, yet.
 I started by implementing only the methods that I needed in order to port some old scripts that ran on jira4r; other methods will be added as them gem matures (or you could add it for me :D).

-4. URESOLVED issues have a Resolution with a value of `nil`.
+3. URESOLVED issues have a Resolution with a value of `nil`.

-5. To empty a field (set it to nil) you can use this pattern: jira.update_issue 'JIRA-1', JIRA::FieldValue.fieldValueWithNilValues 'description'
+4. To empty a field (set it to nil) you can use this pattern: jira.update_issue 'JIRA-1', JIRA::FieldValue.fieldValueWithNilValues 'description'

-6. Issue creation, using #create_issue_with_issue does not make use of all the fields in a JIRA::Issue.
+5. Issue creation, using #create_issue_with_issue does not make use of all the fields in a JIRA::Issue.
 Which fields are used seems to depend on the version of JIRA you are connecting to.

+6. RemoteAPI#update_issue wants an id for each field that you pass it, but it really wants the name of the field that you want to update.
+See this [Gist](http://gist.github.com/612562).

 TODO